sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Round Color Value](images/roundColorValue.png)

 ### Usage
-Select the objects, and run this script.
+Select any objects, and run this script.

 ### Requirements
 Illustrator CS or higher